 Early Action Rainfall (EAR) Watch

-Current El Niño-Southern Oscillation (ENSO) status: The Australian Bureau of Meteorology's ENSO Outlook remains at La Niña ALERT.
-This means the chance of La Niña forming in 2020 is around 70%—roughly three times the average likelihood.
-La Niña could become established in the next three months.
-La Niña is normally associated with wetter than normal conditions in the southern Cook Islands and drier than normal conditions in the northern Cook Islands (opposite during El Niño).
+Current El Niño-Southern Oscillation (ENSO) status: The Australian Bureau of Meteorology's ENSO Outlook remains at La Niña, meaning that a La Niña has formed across the Pacific Basin and is expected to persist for the rest of the year.
+La Niña is normally associated with above average rainfall in the southern Cook Islands and below above average rainfall in the northern Cook Islands (opposite during El Niño).

-For September to November, high chance dry alerts are in place for Penrhyn, Rakahanga and Manihiki and a low chance dry alert for Pukapuka.
-For the Southern Group, there are low chance wet alerts for Palmerston, Aitutaki and Manuae and low chance dry alerts for Atiu and Rarotonga.
+For November 2020 to January 2021, "High Chance Dry" alerts are in place for all northern Cook Island sites – Penrhyn, Rakahanga and Pukapuka.
+For the Southern Group, there are "High Chance Wet" alerts for Mauke and Manuae, and "Medium Chance Wet" alerts for Aitutaki, Mangia and Rarotonga.
 See table/maps below for additional information.
 It is very likely the northernmost Cook Islands will transition into meteorological drought in the coming months.
 See status table below for potential impacts.